Noise mitigation in quantum enhanced fiber optic gyroscopes

-We recall that the experiment in~\cite{Silvestri:2024} measured a Sagnac phase of $\phi_{\rm SL}=5.5\pm0.4$mrad.
-This uncertainty is larger than the $\Delta\phi_{\rm QM}=0.19$ mrad shot noise in~\rf{BiasZones}.
-This measurement averages 11 data points taken at $\pi/8$ phase bias intervals, including points located at the cusps, at angles $0, \pi/2,\pi$ shown in~\rf{BiasZones}.
-These points, when averaged with the other measurements, enlarge what may be an otherwise sub-shot noise resolution {achieved at the optimal bias points}.
-Removing the measurements at these particular phase biases, where the spurious photon phase uncertainty can be an order of magnitude larger than the shot noise, is thus an important step in reducing the uncertainty.
+We recall that the experiment in~\cite{Silvestri_2024} measured a Sagnac phase of $5.5\pm0.4$mrad, an uncertainty larger than the $\Delta\phi_{\rm SN}=0.26$ shot noise.
+This measurement averages 11 data points taken at $\pi/8$ phase bias intervals, the majority of which located at points where uncertainty is larger than the shot noise according to~\rf{biasPlot}.
+The averaging of these measurements enlarge what may be an otherwise sub-shot noise resolution achieved at the optimal bias point.

-{For comparison, we consider the earlier setup in~\cite{Fink:2019}: with 20ms data points each collecting~1956 photons, a Sagnac phase uncertainty below the classical shot noise of $0.0207$rad was achieved.
-Assuming a single photon flux of $\sim16000$ per 20ms, and using as an example a 100ps timing resolution, ~\req{CCerrorPhase0} gives $\Delta\phi_{\rm P}^0\approx0.013$rad, which is below the shot noise.
-Thus even near the cusp locations, the resulting phase errors are negligible.
-This is expected, given the much larger shot noise in this setup, and recalling from above how shot noise and $\Delta\phi_{\rm P}$ scale differently with the photon flux.}
+We turn to an earlier experiment~\cite{Fink_2019} which pursued a similar $N=2$ N00N state FOG measurement.
+Here $t_{\rm meas}$=20ms data points were reported, each collecting~1956 photons, and a similar transmission of $T\sim 0.1$.
+We assume the same 156ps detection timing window as in the above example.